Paraglider Hurt After Crashing Near Green Mountain

-JEFFERSON COUNTY (CBS4) – A paraglider is in the hospital after crashing near Green Mountain while looking for a landing spot.
+JEFFERSON COUNTY (CBS4) – A paraglider is expected to make a full recovery after crashing while looking for a landing spot.

-The 45-year-old man was dropped nearly 200 feet after his chute collapsed.
-He landed near C-470 and Alameda.
+West Metro Fire says the man was looking for a landing spot near Green Mountain when erratic wind caused his chute to collapse.
+The 45-year-old dropped about 200 feet, landing near 470 and Alameda.

 Erratic winds force down a 45-year-old paraglider.
 The man took off from near Golden and was looking for a landing… twitter.com/i/web/status/1…—